 In the previous blog post, we learned about two important test case design techniques such as Equivalence partitioning, and Boundary value analysis.
 These techniques are mainly used to test individual input conditions.
-However decision table testing allow us to examine combinations of conditions.
+However, decision table testing allows us to examine combinations of conditions.

 Decision table testing is a black box design technique in which test cases are designed to execute the combinations of inputs defined in the decision table.

 It is a table showing combinations of inputs and/or causes with their associated outputs and/or actions (effects), which can be used to design test cases.